endercat126/wallpapurr/README.md

 - Windows
 - Mac

-> **Note**
+> [!Note]
-I have only tested KDE and Hyprland thus far, please report any issues on other platforms.
+I have only tested KDE and Hyprland so far, please report any issues on other platforms.